Sex Robot Industry [New 2024 Data]

 Sex Robot in Research

-A rapidly growing bode of literature has chosen to throw itself on the subject of sex robot.
+A rapidly growing body of literature has chosen to throw itself on the subject of sex robots.
 That is both with regards to:

 • Technological advancements